mohanmca/MohanLearningGround/src/main/md/BetterPerson_SelfHelp/Stay_there_to_move_forward.md

 # Are there any guiding principle?
 * On which you invest would grow!
 * Anything optional, say no!
+* Adopt the boredom, boredom is not part of life, it is life!
 * Chase the pain
   * Test if will-power theory is true, (Would abstaining coffee would drain my day?)